eryk260/2sixty/adr/adr-xxxk-global-cluster-deployment-2019-05-22.md

 |  Y    |     Y       |We're in trouble |

-* Possible Leader Algorithm: *
+#### Possible Leader Algorithm:

     each node:
     - every 10s
     - write nodeid (clusterId, or configMap entry?) and timestamp to fs

     when queried from http client:
     - read from FS, sort lowest id with valid timestamp
     - report based on winning id compared to self.id etc.

 ## Consequences

-- the responsibility for deployment to clusters remains with the developers
+- deveopers have the responsibility for deployment to clusters; 'you built it;
-- 'you built it; you run it' applies
+  you run it' applies
+- SRE has the responsibility for notifications about cluster events
 - SRE provides tooling to help deployments to the clusters and manage failovers automatically.
 - software needs to be developed with the above environment in mind